-The increase in selling, general and administrative expense of \$1.1 million, or 49%, over the three months ended December 31, 2006 was due, in part to \$0.3 million of costs incurred by R2D, including \$0.1 million of amortization of intangible assets.
-Selling expenses increased an additional \$0.2 million due to increased commissionable sales and increased sales and marketing activity.
-Stock-based compensation expense increased \$0.1 million.
-Personnel costs and professional fees, including costs related to moving our Netherlands operations into our new building, also increased as we continued to execute our growth strategies and manage the increasing compliance obligations of a growing multi-national public company.
+For the six months ended March 31, 2008, SG&A increased \$2.6 million or 57% compared to the six month period ended March 31, 2007.
+The increase reflects \$0.6 million of costs incurred by R2D in fiscal 2008 for which there were no comparable expenses in the prior year period.
+Selling expenses increased \$1.0 million due to increased commissions and increased sales and marketing activity.
+As previously discussed, personnel costs and professional fees, including costs related to moving our Netherlands operations into our new building, increased as we continued to execute our growth strategies and manage the increasing compliance obligations of a growing multi-national public company.